Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/service-level-agreements/overview.md

 # Corporate Service Level Agreements
-Service level agreements (SLAs) allow you to define a combination of service levels and service level targets which can be used across multiple services that share the same SLA requirements.
-Using corporate service level agreements can centralize the management of these SLAs into one place rather than on a service-by-service basis.
+Service level agreements (SLAs) allow you to define a combination of service levels and service-level targets that can be used across multiple services sharing the same SLA requirements.
+Using corporate SLAs can centralize the management of these SLAs into one place rather than on a service-by-service basis.

 ![Corporate Service Levels](/_books/servicemanager-user-guide/service-portfolio/images/corporate-sla.png)